 Higher employee retention naturally feeds your customer retention rate.
 When you have greater continuity of personnel, your company is able to provide better service, leading to greater satisfaction.
-Relationships are deepened when there is less turnover.
-Happy customers mean a healthier bottom line.

 A secure company is a valuable company.
 Non-Competes increase the value of your company because they ensure that your intellectual property is secured.
 Customers and candidates alike value companies that keep proprietary practices in-house and the practice sends a powerful message of security and integrity to potential investors and companies who might be looking to acquire you.